 Battery electric vehicles and northern Ontario winters

-EV experts are bullish on the future of electric cars, but say Northern Ontario needs more charging stations
+Sudbury EV experts are confident in the future of electric cars, but say northern Ontario needs more charging stations

 Not so if you drive an electric vehicle.

 That’s one of their advantages, said Devin Arthur of Sudbury, who has been driving an electric vehicle (EV) for more than five years.

 “There are many benefits to having your electric vehicle even in the winter … you don’t have to wait for the car to warm up because it uses electric heat,” he said.
 “As soon as you start the car, it gets hot. . .
 And while the car is still plugged in, you’re not using battery power, you’re using your home’s power.”

 Arthur is definitely in favor of electric.
 He is the voice behind it Sudbury Electric Vehicle Associationan online group with the idea of electric cars and eventually phasing out gasoline and diesel vehicles.

 Over the past year, more Ontarians, and certainly more Sudburians, have been hearing about the push for electric vehicles and how the province is preparing for it.
 Critical Minerals Strategy to encourage further mining for key battery minerals such as cobalt, lithium, copper and nickel.